MrR0807/Notes/understanding-parquet-file.md

 **********
 ```

-And there should be new file - `database.txt` with content:
+And there should be a new file - `database.txt` with content:

 ```
 index:1{"name":"John", "age":26, "salary":1000}